dtecoder46/KVC/README.md

 ## 2 How to Access
 Find the KVC-SSR repository on GitHub.
 Navigate to the link provided on the right-hand side.
 Then type in the command: ./script.sh.
-Answer the fa- vorite color prompt and press ENTER.
+Answer the favorite color prompt and press ENTER.
 The website should appear with the background color being your favorite color!
 It will also show previous color inputs, if applicable.
 ## 3 Structure